Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- Making a career program has numerous benefits for both employers and employees.
+- A career development plan can provide many benefits to both employers and employees.

-- Making time for the personal growth goals you have set is crucial.
+- Regularly investing time in the personal growth goals you have set is crucial.

-Why Create a Career Development Plan?
+Why should you create a Career Development Plan?

-- Sets clear professional goals
+- Sets clear and precise professional goals

 - Assists in gaining recognition from senior management